-Congratulations on the enormous success of the 31st U.S. International Kuo Shu Championship Tournament on July 27-28, 2019 in Hunt Valley, Maryland.
-This thirty-first Kuo Shu Federation Tournament confirms the timeless commitment to your vision of a competent refereed and competitor credentialed system.
+Congratulations on the enormous success of the U.S. International Kuo Shu Championship Tournament on July 23-25, 2021, in Hunt Valley, Maryland.
+This thirty-second Kuo Shu Federation Tournament confirms the timeless commitment to your vision of a competent refereed and competitor credentialed system.
+Your nearly five-decade commitment to promoting Kuo Shu across five continents is a remarkable achievement.

 All coaches, martial artists, and spectators who come to compete or observe know that they can trust the qualifications of judges at this Tournament.
 Their continued attendance at the Kuo Shu Tournaments is testimony to your vision to assemble qualified judges for the highest quality competition.
-Judges and competitors will come from all corners of the U.S.A. and other countries.
+Judges and competitors come from all corners of the U.S.A. and other countries.
 They can be assured that this Tournament values their trust in the judging process.

-I wish all the best to the competitors.
+Best wishes to all the competitors.

-Very truly yours,
+Very sincerely yours,